vmware-tanzu/tanzu-dev-portal/content/blog/hello-python.md

 ---
 date: 2020-08-11
-description: 'How does Python look in the cloud-native world of today?
+description: How does Python look in the cloud-native world of today?

-  '
 featured: false
 lastmod: '2020-10-08'
 patterns: